MotionTrack: Learning Motion Predictor for Multiple Object Tracking: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel online tracker that utilizes a learnable motion predictor.
-The proposed approach incorporates two distinct modules to capture information at varying levels of granularity, thus enabling efficient modeling of an object's temporal dynamics.
-Specifically, we employ Transformer networks for motion prediction, which are capable of capturing complex motion patterns at the token level.
+In this paper, we present MotionTrack, an innovative online tracker with a learnable motion predictor.
+By relying solely on the object's trajectory information, MotionTrack enhances robustness in challenging scenarios, including nonlinear motion and occlusion.
+The proposed predictor incorporates two distinct modules to capture information at varying levels of granularity, thus enabling efficient modeling of an object's temporal dynamics.
+Specifically, we employ the Transformer encoder for motion prediction, which are capable of capturing complex motion patterns at the token level.
 We further introduce DyMLP, a MLP-like architecture, to extract semantic information distributed across different channels.
 By integrating DyMLP with the self-attention module in Transformer, our approach leverages the dual-granularity information to achieve superior performance.
-The results of our experiments have illustrated that the proposed methodology surpasses current state-of-the-art techniques when applied to datasets that feature intricate motion scenarios.
+The results of our experiments have illustrated that the proposed methodology surpasses current state-of-the-art techniques when applied to datasets featuring intricate motion scenarios.
 Additionally, the performance of the proposed method has exhibited its resilience in the face of complex motion patterns.